TomClabault/HIPRT-Path-Tracer/README.md

 ![HIPRT path tracer cover](README_data/img/P1_environment.jpg)

-Physically based Monte Carlo path tracer written with the [HIPRT](https://gpuopen.com/hiprt/) and [Orochi](https://gpuopen.com/orochi/) libraries.
+Physically based unidirectional (backwards) monte carlo path tracer written with the [HIPRT](https://gpuopen.com/hiprt/) and [Orochi](https://gpuopen.com/orochi/) libraries.

 HIPRT is AMD's equivalent to [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix).
 It allows the use of the ray tracing accelerators of RDNA2+ AMD GPUs and can run on NVIDIA devices as well (although it wouldn't take advatange of RT cores) as it is not AMD specific.

-The Orochi library allows the loading of HIP and CUDA libraries at runtime meaning that the application doesn't have to be recompiled to be used on a GPU from a different vendor (unlike HIP which would require a recompilation + linking).
+The Orochi library allows the loading of HIP and CUDA libraries at runtime meaning that the application doesn't have to be recompiled to be used on a GPU from a different vendor (unlike HIP alone which, despite being compatible with NVIDIA and AMD hardware, would require a recompilation).

 # System requirements

 - AMD RDNA1 GPU or newer (RX 5000 or newer) **or** NVIDIA Maxwell GPU or newer (GTX 700 & GTX 900 Series or newer)
 - Visual Studio 2022 (only version tested but older versions might work as well) on Windows
+- CMake
+- CUDA for NVIDIA compilation
 # Features:

 ### BSDFs